 What to visit

 This will depend on your personal preferences and your budget.
-You must visit one of the old towns like Split, Rovinj or Dubrovnik.
+You must visit one of the old towns like Split (check out our guide to Split), Rovinj or Dubrovnik.
 Also, if you come to Croatia, you must visit at least one island.
 Since Croatia has over 1000 islands, sometimes it can be tricky to pick one out.
 My favorites are Brac, Hvar, Korcula, Cres and Vis.
 You will need to take a ferry to go to any of these islands.

 Jadrolinija is the company that handles island trips, so make sure that you visit their website and book your ticket online before your trip.
 You must know that car tickets for ferries are quite expensive, so sometimes it is better to use a bus as transportation.
 Croatia offers something for everybody.
 You could be a fan of mounting climbing, riding a bike, snorkeling, or sailing, and you will never be bored in Croatia.